undici77/DoxyPatch/README.md

 ## **Long Story Short**

-**Doxypatch** was born out of the need for a tool to simplify the creation and verification of **Doxygen** comments.
+**DoxyPatch** was born out of the need for a tool to simplify the creation and verification of **Doxygen** comments.
 Initially developed as an external tool due to the lack of support in embedded compilers/IDEs, it has evolved over time to support multiple languages and **AI-powered models**.

 ## **Requirements**